prrao87/patent-classification/README.md

 ## Installation
 This step assumes that Python 3.9+ is installed.
-Set up a virtual environment and install from requirements.txt:
+Set up a virtual environment and install from `requirements.txt`:

 ```sh
 $ python3 -m venv .venv